m-ashry-eg/SAA-C03/notes/README.md

 - #### S3 Events

-  - **What is**: S3 Events are notifications sent by Amazon S3 whenever certain events occur within a bucket.
+  - **Definition**: S3 Events are notifications sent by Amazon S3 whenever certain events occur within a bucket.

   - **Event Triggers**: S3 Events can be triggered by various actions within a bucket, such as object creation, deletion, or restoration.